Catherine Fox (journalist)

-Catherine Louise Fox AM is an Australian freelance journalist, author, feminist and public speaker.
+Catherine Louise Fox AM is an Australian freelance journalist, author, feminist, and public speaker.

-Education
+Early life and education

-Fox completed her secondary education at Brigidine College, St Ives.
+Catherine Louise Fox completed her secondary education at Brigidine College, St Ives.
 She has a BA in communications from the University of Technology, Sydney and an MA (Hons) from the University of New South Wales.
 Her 1992 Masters thesis was titled "Media Segmentation in the Australian Women's Magazine Sector".

 Career

-Fox began her career in the financial services sector in Sydney and London and then joined The Australian Financial Review, fulfilling many roles including deputy editor, "Boss" magazine and Corporate Woman columnist.
+Fox began her career in the financial services sector in Sydney and London and then joined The Australian Financial Review, fulfilling many roles including deputy editor, Boss magazine and Corporate Woman columnist.
 In 2012 she was co-chair of the first annual Westpac/Financial Review 100 Women of Influence Awards.
 In August 2012 Fox was a keynote speaker at the Inaugural Australasian Women in Business Law Awards, held in Sydney.

-Fox commenced her freelance career in early 2013 and has presented at conferences, writers' festivals and been a regular contributor to Women's Agenda.
+Fox commenced her freelance career in early 2013, and has presented at conferences and writers' festivals.
+She has been a regular contributor to Women's Agenda.

 Fox has spent more than twenty years advocating for gender equality and is a director of the Australian Women Donors Network.
 For International Women's Day 2017 and 2018, Fox was appointed guest editor of bluenotes.
 As at May 2020 Fox is an advisory board member and director of diversity at Women & Leadership Australia.

 With Jane Caro she is co-host of the "Women With Clout" podcast.